Fairmount Park

 About the Location

-Other historical elements include a Union Pacific Engine memorial installed in 1954 and a World War II "Water Buffalo" amphibious tank memorial from 1949.
+History enthusiasts should check out the Union Pacific Engine memorial (installed 1954) and the World War II "Water Buffalo" amphibious tank memorial (from 1949).

 All Features & Facilities